 The federal and some provincial governments are offering free rapid tests to eligible businesses, organizations, and not-for-profits.
+Before you introduce rapid testing in your workplace, you should familiarize yourself with your province’s guidelines on workplace screening programs.

 What are rapid tests?